- The famous US Dividend Aristocrats are a select group of S&P 500 stocks with 25+ years of consecutive dividend increases.

 - Pay-out ratio

-There is also an European Dividend Aristocrats list, which entails European stocks with 10+ consecutive years of dividend increases or stable dividend.
+There is also a European Dividend Aristocrats list, which entails European stocks with 10+ consecutive years of dividend increases or stable dividends.

-As explained the UK Dividend Aristocrats Index currently contains 40 stocks .
-As you can see below, the Financial sector accounts for 23.7% of the index.
-Real Estate is on the other end of the spectrum at less than 5% of European Dividend Aristocrats Index.
+As explained the UK Dividend Aristocrats Index currently contains 39 stocks.
+As you can see below, the Financial sector accounts for 30.3% of the index.
+IT-Sector is on the other end of the spectrum, with 3.1% of the European Dividend Aristocrats Index.
 To compare, the largest US dividend aristocrats sector is Consumer staples.

-Dividends continue to grow even while investors have concerns over the trade war, Brexit and interest rates.
-Rising profitability, more special dividends and a weaker pound helped UK dividends rise 5.1% in 2018 to a record GBP 99.8bn.
-Forecasts for 2019 are even higher and expecting the total dividends paid to GBP 104bn.
+Dividends continue to grow even while investors have concerns over the trade war, Brexit, and interest rates.
+Rising profitability, more special dividends, and a weaker pound helped UK dividends rise 5.1% in 2018 to a record GBP 99.8bn.
+Forecasts for 2019 are even higher and expect the total dividends paid to GBP 104bn.

-It will not be a surprise that the top-5 of the highest UK dividend aristocrats yields are well above 5% (as of 01/28/2019):
+It will not be a surprise that the top-10 of the highest UK dividend aristocrats yields are well above 5% :

 Other Sources of Dividend Investment Ideas